Skip to content

 calculator

-An ASE calculator (``FAIRChemCalculator`` or ``ORBCalculator``).
+An ASE calculator (``FAIRChemCalculator``, ``ORBCalculator``, or

 Raises